RescueCat1100/MPU6050-STM32/README.md

-#Endterm project for Embedded module \n
+# Endterm project for Embedded module
-##Trần Hiếu Minh - 20020172 \n
+## Trần Hiếu Minh - 20020172
-##Nguyễn Anh Thắng \n
+## Nguyễn Anh Thắng

-main.c file is in Core/Src
+The `main.c` file is located in the `Core/Src` directory.
-related library file is in Core/Inc
+The related library files are located in the `Core/Inc` directory.